 GEORGIA Penalties for possession/use of paraphernalia (continued) It is unlawful for any person knowingly to sell, deliver, distribute, display for sale, or provide to a minor a drug related object, or knowingly possess with intent to do those things.
 A violation is a misdemeanor (first offense) or a felony (subsequent offense) subject to a sentence of one to five (1-5) years and a \$1,000 to \$5,000 fine.
 It is unlawful for any minor to represent falsely to any person that he or she is 18 years of age or older with the intent to purchase or otherwise obtain any drug related object.
 A violation is a misdemeanor.
 Is paraphernalia allowed in any context?
 The offense relating to possession or use of drug related objects does not apply to persons meeting the requirements for applicability of the overdose assistance exception in GA.
 STAT.
 ANN. § 16-13-5 (West 2021).
-A person employed by or acting as an agent of a registered syringe services program: (1) may sell, lend, rent, lease, give, exchange, or otherwise distribute to any person a hypodermic syringe or needle designed or marketed primarily for human use; and (2) is immune from civil and criminal liability arising from the possession, distribution, or exchange of hypodermic syringes or needles and related supplies as part of a program.
+A person employed by or acting as an agent of a registered syringe services program: (1) may sell, lend, rent, lease, give, exchange, or otherwise distribute to any person a hypodermic syringe or needle designed or marketed primarily for human use; and (2) is immune from civil and criminal liability arising from the possession, distribution, or exchange of hypodermic syringes or needles and related supplies as part of such syringe services program.
 It is an affirmative defense to a charge of unlawful distribution that the hypodermic syringe or needle was marketed for a legitimate medical purpose.
 Forfeiture Drug related objects which are distributed or possessed in violation of the law are contraband, subject to forfeiture, and no person has a property interest in them.
 Other provisions of note GA.
 STAT.
 ANN. § 16-13-32.1(c) (West 2021) contains a list of factors that a court or other authority must consider when determining whether an object is drug paraphernalia.
-Recently proposed legislation H.B.
-1175, 156th Gen. Assemb., 2021-22 Reg.
-Sess.
-(Ga.
-2022) (enrolled bill sent to Governor).
-Although titled the "Georgia Raw Dairy Act," the bill contains a provision that "any testing equipment used to determine whether a controlled substance has been adulterated and contains a synthetic opioid" is not a drug related object under the law.
-S.B.
+Recently proposed legislation S.B.
 164, 156th Gen. Assemb., 2021-22 Reg.
 Sess.
 (Ga.
-2021) (Senate disagreed with House version).
-Among other things, the bill expressly provides that hypodermic needles and syringes are not drug related objects.
+2021) (Senate disagreed with version passed by House).
+Among other things, the bill expressly provided that hypodermic needles and syringes are not drug related objects.
 H.B.
 719, 155th Gen. Assemb., 2019-20 Reg.
 Sess.
 (Ga.
 2020) (bill died in Senate committee).
 Similar to S.B.
 164.